JuliaLang/www.julialang.org/jsoc/gsoc/numerics.md

 ## Better Bignums Integration

-Julia currently supports big integers, rationals and floats, making use of the GMP and MPFR libraries.
+Julia currently supports big integers and rationals, making use of the GMP.
 However, GMP currently doesn't permit good integration with a garbage collector.

-This project therefore involves exploring ways to improve bignums, possibly including:
+This project therefore involves exploring ways to improve BigInt, possibly including:

 @@tight-list
 * Modifying GMP to support high-performance garbage-collection